Biter

 The term first became popular in the United States through one of hip-hop’s earliest commercial successes.

-In 1979, Big Bank Hank of the Sugarhill Gang copied exact verses written by Grandmaster Caz, without credit, on “Rapper’s Delight.”
+In 1979, Big Bank Hank of the Sugarhill Gang used verses written by Grandmaster Caz, without credit, on “Rapper’s Delight.”

 Grandmaster Caz called it “pure treason.”